mvolkmann/blog/src/zig.md

 A `HashMap` can be used as a set where the values are `{}`.

-The following code demonstrates common operations on HashMaps.
+The following code demonstrates common operations on `HashMap`s.

 ```zig
 const std = @import("std");